Axway/unified-catalog-integrations/azure/README.md

 Flow these steps to configure the flow:
 1. Download the [Azure Registration Flow.json](https://github.com/Axway/mulesoft-catalog-integration/blob/master/azure/Azure%20Registration%20Flow.json).
-2. Navigate to [Integration Builder](https://sandbox-ib.platform.axway.com/welcome) on the [AMPLIFY Platform](https://platform.axway.com/).
+2. Navigate to [Integration Builder](https://sandbox-ib.platform.axway.com/welcome) on the [Amplify Platform](https://platform.axway.com/).
 3. Import the flow as a **Flow template**.
    * Go to `Flows`, click on `Build New Flow`.
    * Select `Import` and choose the flow that you downloaded in the previous step.